Ila, Trondheim

 Ila is a neighborhood in the city of Trondheim in Trøndelag county, Norway.
-It is located in the borough of Midtbyen, just west the central downtown area of Trondheim.
+It is located in the borough of Midtbyen in Trondheim Municipality, just west the central downtown area of Trondheim.
 Ila is bordered by the river Nidelva in the south, Skansen in the north, and Steinberget, Bymarka, and Ilsvikøra in the west.
 The area is mostly residential, with some industry and commerce.
 The Gråkallbanen tram line runs through Ila and the area is served by the Skansen Train Station on the Trønderbanen commuter train line.
 Nordre Avlastningsvei, which was completed during 2010, connects Ila via Brattøra to Lademoen.